lexkrstn/fsm/README.md

   // Check if the player can stop (i.e. the FSM can dispatch this event) player.can('stop'); // => true

-  // Break the door, but don't wait. await player.die();
+  // Kill the player, but don't wait. await player.die();

   // Did we reach the final state?